aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-fields/insert-and-remove-field/_index.md

 ## How to evaluate IF condition

 If you want to evaluate IF condition after mail merge, you can use FieldIf.EvaluateCondition method that immediately returns the result of expression's evaluation.
-Below code example demonstrates how to use this method.
+Below code example shows how to use this method.

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-fields-EvaluateIFCondition-EvaluateIFCondition.java" >}}